Music National 4

 Activities for the internal assessment will include performing a wide range of music, self-evaluation and target setting of progress.

-The Performing Music Unit is internal assessed and may be externally verified.
+The Performing Music Unit is internally assessed and may be externally verified.

 Understanding Music will be delivered through a number of topic based activities: Blues & Jazz, World Music, Scottish Music, Popular Music and Music from Earlier Times.
 Music concepts are put in their social and historical context.